Linuxfabrik/monitoring-plugins/check-plugins/lynis/README.md

 hardening index threshold or reports a lynis warning, and when the scan audited no host at all, naming why the targets did not answer.
 Security posture is informational drift rather than a time-critical availability event, so by default only WARNING is raised.
+Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit